St Giles in the Fields: Worship

 St Giles regularly conducts weddings, funerals and christenings both for those connected with the church and newcomers to the parish.

 Church music is provided by a professional quartet of singers at Sunday morning services.
 The first Sunday in the month is generally given over to a more extended form of Sung Eucharist including sung responses, Creed and Gloria.
 On Sundays Evensong music comes from a voluntary choir, founded in 2005, which is open to all and has up to 30 members.
 The choir has traveled widely to sing at cathedrals, including Norwich, Exeter, St Albans and Guildford.

-The life of St Giles is conducted within the traditional Calendar of the Church of England structured around Advent, Christmas, Epiphany, Lent, Easter and Tirinity with the chief festivals of the year being Christmas Day, Epiphany, Candlemas, Ash Wednesday, Maundy Thursday, Good Friday, Easter Day, Ascension Day, Whitsun, Trinity Sunday and All Saints Day with a number of lesser feast days.
+The life of St Giles is conducted within the traditional Calendar of the Church of England structured around Advent, Christmas, Epiphany, Lent, Easter and Trinity with the chief festivals of the year being Christmas Day, Epiphany, Candlemas, Ash Wednesday, Maundy Thursday, Good Friday, Easter Day, Ascension Day, Whitsun, Trinity Sunday and All Saints Day with a number of lesser feast days.
 The Lord's Supper or Holy Communion, shared at 11:00 am on Sunday, forms the centre of weekly worship.

 Alongside these the patronal Feast of St Giles is celebrated on the nearest Sunday to September 1.
 Rogation Sunday is marked by the Rector, Churchwardens and congregation by the customary beating of the bounds of the parish.

 A yearly course of Lenten Bible study is offered by the Rector and PCC as well as parish retreats, quiet days and 'pilgrimages' or visitations to sister churches.